After travelling alone in Russia for the first time, here are a few essential tips that will be helpful while planning a trip to Russia.

 Food

-Another misconception about Russia is that it is difficult to get vegetarian food.
-I absolutely disagree since there are options for even vegans in many restaurants.
+Another misconception about Russia is it is difficult to get vegetarian food.
+I disagree since there are options for even vegans in many restaurants.
 Vegetarian and vegan cafes are in plenty in bigger cities.
 Georgian, Indian and Italian restaurants have many options for vegetarians.
-Also, in supermarkets, you can always buy some things that are vegetarian.
-Even in Russian trains, there are a few vegetarian options marked with a green sign.
+Having said that, it was a challenge to find an exclusive vegetarian restaurant in Murmansk but there are supermarkets and even small convenience stores where you can buy fruits, bread, cheese etc. Even on Russian trains, there are a few vegetarian options marked with a green sign.

 Immigration card